Hey, today we’re going to discuss the various types of nuts and bolts and also go over how they work.

 The rag bolt, shown in Fig., is used for fixing the stone concrete foundation.
 The head is wider at the bottom than the top and is led into a tapered hole.

 The tapered head is cut unevenly (jagged), and molted lead or sulfur is poured into the taper hole to fill the space between the lead and the stone or the concrete, as the case may be.
 Where great strength is required, four parallel bars or keys are also used.

 The eye bolt, shown in Fig., is commonly used for lifting purposes.
 It is screwed or turned inside a threaded hole on the top of the machine.

 Electric motors and medium and lightweight machinery are equipped with one or more eye-bolt so that they may be readily lifted and moved by an overhead crane.

-The other end called the metal end.
+The other end is called the metal end.
 It is threaded for a length at least equal to the diameter of the stud.
 The stud is used in place of a bolt when a bolt.
 Stud is commonly used to cylinder covers engine cylinders.

-3. Forms of Nuts
+Types of Nuts

 In order to mack bolt and studs into effective fastenings, the nut is required.
 Nuts are usually in the form of hexagonal or square prisms.
 Besides these, the cylindrical and other form is used in a particular requirement.

 - Square nut